| Technician Engine Analysis ChecklistBy: Scott

 and loose hose clamps.
 Grab the alternator pulley and see if it will

 spin free on the belt.
 If it does then the belt is worn or loose.
+Feel the inside of the engine room for oil film.
+Touch the areas of

+the engine you can’t see feeling for rust or salt trails.
 Smell for any burned chemical type odor.
 Smells can be difficult to

 locate, but in general any burnt, oily, or diesel smells should be searched